ahmedibrrahim/Weatha/README.md

 you can see the weather of a specific country, by going to the "ChangeCity" screen and typing the country name, after pressing the "Get Weather" button you will get the typed country weather.

-NOTE: before running the app on you machine.
+NOTE: before running the app on your machine.

 - Create an account on OpenWeatherMap and generate your own API Key.
 - inside the projcet in Xcode, navigate to the "Controller" folder, then "ViewController.swift file", you will find a constant named "APIKey"